portrai-io/SuperST/README.md

 # B. Environments

-Download the `superst.yml` file and run the following command:
+Download the `superst.yml` file and run the following command in an Anaconda Prompt:

 - `conda env create -f superst.yml`